coq-community/graph-theory/README.md

 ## Building and installation instructions

-To build and install the whole project, including Wagner's theorem which requires the Coq proof of the Four-Color Theorem, do:
+To manually build and install the whole project, including Wagner's theorem which requires the Coq proof of the Four-Color Theorem, do:

 ``` shell